retroj/mowedline-manual/configuration.md

 This document pertains to mowedline 0.2pre1.

-Mowedline is configured by creating either a `~/.mowedline` or `~/.config/mowedline/init.scm` file.
+Mowedline is configured by creating either a `~/.mowedline` or `~/.config/mowedline/init.scm` file, or passing a file along with the `-config` command.
 The documentation will sometimes refer to this file as your ".mowedline", and when it does, it refers to either one.
+Some configuration can also be done by passing commands to the `mowedline` program.

 Instead of using a static configuration format and being constrained by the implicit limitations thereof, a mowedline configuration is written in